 $25.00 (CAD) per entry

 By entering the festival, you are granting BCSFF non-exclusive rights to retain an archive copy of your production for the non-profit purposes of exhibition, promotion and education.
-All entries may be posted on our Vimeo page and/or other media for educational or promotional use.
+By entering, you also give the BCSFF permission to post your video on our Vimeo page, YouTube page, website, and/or other media for educational and/or promotional use.

-For popular songs, you must submit copies of express written consent from both the publisher and the record company which state your name, the name of your production, the title of the song, the names of the composer, performer and publisher and any specific limitations on the use of the song.
+For popular songs, with or without lyrics, originals or covers, you must submit copies of express written consent from both the publisher and the record company which state your name, the name of your production, the title of the song, the names of the composer, performer and publisher and any specific limitations on the use of the song.

 To use images from books, newspapers, television, videos, video games etc., you must have written permission – unless they are incidental to the shot (see below).